Support Groups

 Chelsea Levis is a mother living in Williston, VT.
 In 2014, Chelsea's firstborn son, Timothy, died during complications in labor.
 In that season of deep and unyielding grief, Chelsea learned the value of finding meaning as a parent to a baby that died, and the strong bonds of friendship that can sustain life after loss.
 In 2015 and 2017, the Levis family welcomed two living children into their lives.
 Chelsea co-facilitates the Pregnancy and Infant Bereavement groups and considers it an honor to journey with other parents missing their babies.

 Rachel Gaston lives in Burlington with her family.
 After the birth of her living son, she suffered the loss of her daughter through miscarriage and the subsequent loss of her son after the painful experience of terminating for medical reasons (TFMR).
 The Empty Arms groups have been a profound and meaningful part of her healing journey, particularly while navigating the complexities of raising her living son while grieving her two children.
-Rachel co-facilitates the Parenting After Loss group and is grateful to share this space with others who have endured this pain as well.
+Rachel co-facilitates the Parenting Support Circle and is grateful to share this space with others who have endured this pain as well.

 Will Landis is a dad who lives in Williston.
 He and his partner found out she was pregnant with their first child in 2023.
 Sadly, their daughter Hestra was diagnosed with a rare brain disease and died in 2024.
 The support through Empty Arms has had a comforting and uplifting effect on Will and his family.
 Will is thankful for this community’s compassion and hopes to share that sentiment with fellow grieving families and dads.